SEND Annual Information Report

 The VI team includes includes a Lead Teacher, Qualified Teachers of Visual Impairment (QTVI), specialist ETAs, a disability sports specialist, braille and large print resource technicians, and habilitation specialists.

-If additional support is required, our SEND/VI team work with targeted students, individually or as part of a small group.
+If additional support is required, our SEND/VI teams work with targeted students, individually or as part of a small group.
 Staff are deployed to support in lessons according to students’ needs and have a range of expertise including autism, supporting learning needs, social emotional and mental health and speech and language.

 Students that are supported by the VI provision attend mainstream lessons alongside their peers.
 To promote their access to learning and in preparation for adulthood student receive specialist interventions linked to their EHCP outcomes and VI needs.